-- Device ID Byte,
+- · Device ID Byte,

-- Describe Record Header,
+- Describe Record Header.

 - I/O Descriptor Byte.

-The remainder of this section will cover how to interpret each segment of the Identify and Describe Record.
+The remainder of this section will cover how to interpret the information contained in these bytes and header.

 Device ID Byte - is used to identify the general class of device and its nationality in the case of a keyboard or keypad.
 Since the sample program in this appendix only returns a two digit hexadecimal value as a device ID, you need a table which can be used to interpret what this value means.
 The following is a table of HP-HIL devices and the hexadecimal values which correspond to these devices.